isomerpages/sportsg-safesport/_training-and-education/Awareness Module.md

 There are 5 role-specific Safe Sport awareness modules on the digital learning platform, SportSG-ED.

 Upon completion of the modules, learners will receive a certificate of achievement.

+Anyone can take the module - click on the links in the table below to get started.

 **Role-Diffentiated Modules**